eartha5/cohesion/README.md

 1-8-13
 Found a neat way to simulate cohesion without processing every pixel as a fluid molecule, by using gradients and rendering overlapping pixels at a threshold: http://www.somethinghitme.com/2012/06/06/2d-metaballs-with-canvas/

+1-21-14
+Need to refactor dramatically, modularize and decrease complexity of functions